 There are several faults on the bench press touching point that will jeopardize the optimal touch point, diminishing the bench press’s effectiveness or, worse, increasing the chances for injury.
 These include not touching the chest, touching either too high or too low on the chest, and having no consistency in the touch point.

-Failure to Touch the Chest
+Failure To Touch the Chest

 Failure to touch the chest will mean that the primary movers of the bench press will receive inadequate activation due to a decreased ROM.
-Pressing in a full range of motion will significantly positively affect hypertrophy (muscle growth).3 The pecs and triceps are also the longest when the bar touches the chest.
+Pressing in a full range of motion will significantly positively affect hypertrophy (muscle growth).5 The pecs and triceps are also the longest when the bar touches the chest.

 Touching the Chest Too High